-- Note 1: Fiji does not have an aircraft design and manufacturing industry and as such is not a state of design nor state of manufacture. - Note 2: Applicants for the certification of aircraft in Fiji should be aware that, in accordance with the requirements of the Air Navigation Regulations and CAAF Standards Document - Airworthiness of Aircraft, all aircraft, irrespective of their size, will normally be subject to review by CAAF as deemed to be necessary, in order to establish, taking into account their design, construction, modification standard and original approval basis, that an acceptable level of airworthiness has been met.
+Note 1: Fiji does not have an aircraft design and manufacturing industry and as such is not a state of design nor state of manufacture.

+Note 2: Applicants for the certification of aircraft in Fiji should be aware that, in accordance with the requirements of the Air Navigation Regulations and CAAF Standards Document - Airworthiness of Aircraft, all aircraft, irrespective of their size, will normally be subject to review by CAAF as deemed to be necessary, in order to establish, taking into account their design, construction, modification standard and original approval basis, that an acceptable level of airworthiness has been met.
 However, in order to achieve this, the principles of granting Fiji Type Approval by accepting (validating) the certification approval granted by the Authority of the state of manufacture, will be used as far as possible.
 The degree by which the approval of the Authority of the state of manufacture can be taken into account, and the amount of additional CAAF review required, will depend on various criteria.
 CAAF will also require knowledge of the arrangements for post-approval design support in order to be satisfied that this airworthiness standard may be expected to be sustained after approval

-Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the Standards of this chapter shall be applicable to all aircraft of types for which the application for certification was submitted to a Contracting State on or after 13 June 1960, except that:
+Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, the Standards of this chapter shall be applicable to all aircraft, and to engines and propellers if type certificated separately, for which the application for certification was submitted to a Contracting State on or after 13 June 1960, except that:

-- a) The provisions of 1.4 of this part shall only be applicable to an aircraft type for which an application for a Type Certificate is submitted to the State of Design on or after 2 March 2004; and - b) The provisions of 1.2.5 of this part shall only be applicable to an aircraft type for which an application for a Type Certificate is submitted to the State of Design on or after 31 December 2014. - Note: Normally, a request for a Type Certificate is submitted by the aircraft manufacturer when the aircraft is intended for serial production.
+- a) the provisions of 1.4 of this part shall only be applicable to an aircraft type for which an application for a Type Certificate was submitted to the State of Design on or after 2 March 2004: - b) the provisions of 1.4 of this part shall only be applicable to an engine or propeller type for which an application for a Type Certificate was submitted to the State of Design on or after 10 November 2016; - c) the provisions of 1.2.6 of this part shall only be applicable to an aircraft type for which an application for a Type Certificate was submitted to the State of Design on or after 31 December 2014; - d) the provisions of 1.2.7 of this part shall only be applicable to an aircraft type for which an application for a Type Certificate is submitted to the State of Design on or after 28 November 2024; and - e) the provisions of 1.4 of this part shall only be applicable to a remotely piloted aircraft and to a remote pilot station if type certificated separately, for which an application for a Type Certificate is submitted to the State of Design on or after 26 November 2026. - Note 1.- Until 25 November 2026, normally, a request for a Type Certificate is submitted by the manufacturer when the aircraft, engine or propeller is intended for serial production.